KoalasinTraffic/KoalasinTraffic.github.io/spd/tower.md

 # Towers

-Small People Defense only has 6 towers but each has their own unique abilities when upgraded.
-Tower interactions and enemy mechanics add depth to the game's strategy.
+Small People Defense has 6 unique towers and each with additional abilities when upgraded.
+The depth in strategy comes with tower interactions and enemy mechanics.

 Each upgrade costs twice the previous upgrade.
 Level increases grant damage relative to its cost and grant 50% more health (capped at 30 per level).
 Additionally, the tower's attack speed and rotation rate (excluding [Beam](/spd/tower/beam)) are increased with each level to incentivize upgrading.